Skip to main content

 Why does this matter?

 Should it?
-I think there are lessons in how TCP/IP works that can help us understand how MCP works.
+When viewed through a networking lens, I think there are lessons in how TCP/IP works that can help us understand how MCP works.

 1. Standardization beats customization.